June 3, 2022

 How do you bring together a geographically distributed workforce for a major corporate event in a travel-constrained environment at the end of a grueling pandemic?

-DXC took on that challenge earlier this year, when we held our annual sales kick-off for more than 1,300 participants — members of our Europe, Middle East and Africa (EMEA) sales team as well as presenters, partners and organizers — without anyone needing to leave their homes.
+DXC took on that challenge earlier this year, when we held our annual sales kick-off for more than 1,300 participants — members of our Europe, Middle East and Africa (EMEA) sales team as well as presenters, partners and organisers — without anyone needing to leave their homes.
 This event was one of our first large-scale forays into the metaverse, using our own DXC Virtual World immersive environment, which is situated on a virtual private island with a myriad of meeting and social spaces.

-Having spent my entire career in marketing and communications, I’ve organized a countless number of large in-person events.
+Having spent my entire career in marketing and communications, I’ve organised a countless number of large in-person events.
 This was, however, my first time putting together a conference in a virtual world.
 I’m pleased to say that the team managed to do something amazing in this new format: run an inspiring and compelling event that accomplished all of our goals.
 The event motivated our go-to-market community; it equipped the sales team with the content and ideas they needed; it provided DXC colleagues with the opportunity to engage with our partners and learn more about the value they bring to our offerings portfolio; and it supported our Virtual First strategy with an immersive and appealing experience, complete with expo space and disco.

 The plenary and exhibition aspects of the event were surprisingly successful in providing the ability to make people feel as if they were truly a part of something exciting.
 The social aspect was also positive — dancing in the metaverse is genuinely fun!

 After this experience I’m confident that other communications leaders can deliver equal value to their companies by holding events in the metaverse.
-Just as we did, you should find it quicker to plan and organize a virtual event, which will give you more time to focus on content, rather than logistics.
+Just as we did, you should find it quicker to plan and organise a virtual event, which will give you more time to focus on content, rather than logistics.
 It took us about eight weeks to plan this event, while a conference of this size in the real world usually would take at least four to six months.
 The budgetary benefits are unmistakable, as is the environmental advantage gained by limiting the carbon impact associated with travel.
 It was also great that the event did not feel like a second-best option to an in-person conference — and it was more fun, engaging and memorable than a two-dimensional Zoom gathering.
 We are still talking about it.

 Here are several ideas to help guide you as you venture into hosting events in the metaverse: